 59 percent of the women studied consumed acetaminophen during pregnancy.
 These women, in particular, were analyzed with a comparison group who did not take the analgesic.

 According to the results, researchers found that ten percent of all the children in the study demonstrated evidence of language delay, with boys making up the majority.

 In the group of acetaminophen use during pregnancy, however, girls were six times more likely to have a language delay, compared to their counterpart with no acetaminophen use.
-The number of tablets consumed in pregnancy for potential onset of language delay was six, the study suggested.
+The number of tablets consumed in pregnancy for a potential onset of language delay was six, the study suggested.

-The findings demonstrate that acetaminophen use in pregnancy may increase the risk of disruption in language development of young female children.
+The findings demonstrate that acetaminophen use in pregnancy may increase the risk of disruption in the language development of young female children.

 “Given the prevalence of prenatal APAP use and the importance of language development, these findings, if replicated, would suggest that pregnant women should limit their use of this analgesic during pregnancy,” researchers cautioned.